MoonGrt/Minecraft/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This FPGA project involves the development of a Minecraft game entirely in hardware.
+The game enables players to place and break blocks, move, and fly.
+It utilizes a rendering pipeline to calculate the color of each pixel, ultimately displaying the generated frames on an HDMI screen.
+This hardware-based approach ensures efficient real-time rendering and interaction within the game environment.

 <p style=" margin-top:0px; margin-bottom:0px; margin-left:0px; margin-right:0px; -qt-block-indent:0; text-indent:0px;">[![Product Name Screen Shot][product-screenshot]](https://example.com) Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`</p></body></html>
 <p align="right">(<a href="#top">top</a>)</p>